-Mrs. Catherine Latshaw

-Family & Consumer Sciences - Lead Teacher
+Mrs. Catherine Latshaw Family & Consumer Sciences - Lead Teacher

 All Family and Consumer Sciences courses combine practical application and academic knowledge.
 By taking the courses, one gains knowledge in the various areas while also learning critical thinking and analytical skills.
 The courses help to create better lifestyles while improving workplace readiness skills and create pathways to future employment and education.
-Career clusters include food services, nutrition and dietetics, childcare, preschool and elementary education, and fashion construction, retailing and design.
-All the courses will fulfill the practical arts graduation requirement.
+All courses will have a standardized benchmark assessment at the end of each quarter.
+ALL Family and Consumer Sciences courses will fulfill the practical arts graduation requirement.
+Fashion Merchandising and Clothing Studio courses will fulfill the visual arts graduation requirement as well.
+Life 101 will fulfill the Financial Literacy graduation requirement for the class of 2014.